duderstadt-lab/mars-docs/docs/Import/Import_IJ1.md

 permalink: /docs/import/Import_IJ1/index.html
 ---

 Command to import any ImageJ1 table (such as ResultsTable) to the MarsTable format.
+This allows for a smooth interaction between the Mars-related commands as well as table features (see also the [MarsTable tutorial](https://duderstadt-lab.github.io/mars-docs/tutorials/scripting/marstable/)).
+By default, the MarsTable also gives access to the plotter and the scriptable widgets.

 #### Inputs
 * *ImageJ1 table* - Table that should be converted.
 This needs to be an active table in the ImageJ1 format.
 In the example below a ResultsTable generated with the 'Measure' tool is used to show the conversion.